-A vacation to Missouri offers visitors the chance to explore the United States’ tallest national monument, the Gateway Arch; to sample some of the best food (particularly barbecue) in the country; to walk in the footsteps of world-famous figures, including Mark Twain and Walt Disney; to see countless museums and sites where history was made; to be entertained by some of the best performers in the world; and to experience unique and beautiful outdoor settings found nowhere else.
+It’s also an opportunity to sample some of the best food in the country (particularly barbecue); walk in the footsteps of historical figures, including Mark Twain and Walt Disney; see museums and sites where history was made; be entertained by some of the best performers in the world; and enjoy beautiful outdoor settings found nowhere else.

 Don't leave without tasting...

 Missouri is famous for its barbecue.
 Chow down at Gates and Arthur Bryant’s in Kansas City, or at Pappy’s and Bogart’s in St. Louis.

 Enjoy fine wine?
 Then Missouri pairs well with you.
 With more than 120 local wineries and nine wine trails, Missouri’s nationally recognized wine country is vast, spreading from Augusta to Hermann to Ste.
 Genevieve and beyond.

 The National World War I Museum at Liberty Memorial in Kansas City is the only American museum dedicated solely to preserving the history of World War I.

 Stop by the Titanic Museum in Branson to relive one of the world’s most legendary sea stories.

 Recently named America’s “Best Trails State” by American Trails, Missouri is renowned for Katy Trail State Park.
 The former railway line offers 240 miles of flat trail for running, walking, biking and hiking.